callum-hart/immutable-styles/docs/compileTimeErrors.md

 ### Unknown Attribute

-When an unknown attribute is found:
+When an unknown attribute is found.

 ```jsx
 <p foo="invalidAttr">